 We make a lot of choices about style and fashion each day.
 We choose where to shop, how often to purchase clothes, how to maintain our clothes, and what to do with our clothes when we’re done wearing them, just for starters.
 If you’re a regular reader of the blog, you know I’ve spent considerable time in the past writing about conscious consumption of fashion and my thrifting tendencies.

 For many months, I’ve contemplated attempting some sort of conscious or sustainable fashion challenge.
 Could I buy only thrifted clothes for an entire year?
 What if I bought only sustainable clothes for a year?
 What does that really even mean?
 How would I feel if I decided not to shop at all for an entire year?
-(Caitlin executed this ‘break up with shopping challenge‘ successfully and learned amazing things about herself and her style.
-That’s not the right challenge for me now, but I certainly admire her for it and know it could be the right path for others.)

 After a few minutes of excitement about such a challenge, I always talked myself out of it.
 I don’t buy a lot of brand new clothes.
 A healthy portion of my wardrobe I already purchase secondhand.
 When I do buy something new, I often support independent designers, companies selling products made in the USA or with socially responsible components, or small businesses focusing on sustainable manufacturing practices.
 My more adventurous brain implores that it wouldn’t be a terribly hard change.

 But what do I do when I want a nice new dress, an investment piece?
 Have I failed if I purchase a new pair of high-quality shoes on huge clearance that will last years in my closet with loads of quality wear?
 I didn’t want rules so definitive.
 I wanted a cheat option (call me soft, I don’t care).